top of page

 A Smarter Path to Limited Government

 The solution lies in targeted, structural reform rather than blunt-force elimination.
 The goal should be not just less government, but better government—one that is lean, accountable, and designed to serve rather than perpetuate itself.
+Work a process with proper incentives and constraints that should lead to leaner government.
+Lead with the proper process, not the intended outcome.

 Key principles of a sustainable government reduction strategy include: